A unit-based symbolic execution method for detecting memory corruption vulnerabilities in executable codes: Introduction

 In summary, this paper makes the following contributions:

-\begin{itemize} \item {Specifying four vulnerability classes, i.e., stack-based buffer overflow, heap-based buffer overflow, double-free, and use-after-free, in executable codes and presenting a method to automatically determine test units for each vulnerability class in a program accordingly.} \item {Revising the algorithm presented in \cite{refbib19} to calculate path and vulnerability constraints based on our vulnerability specifications and focus on detecting memory corruption vulnerabilities more efficiently.} \item {Implementing and evaluating the total solution to demonstrate the effectiveness of unit-based symbolic execution against similar methods for detecting memory corruption vulnerabilities.} \end{itemize}
+\begin{itemize}[leftmargin=*] \item {Specifying four vulnerability classes, i.e., stack-based buffer overflow, heap-based buffer overflow, double-free, and use-after-free, in executable codes and presenting a method to automatically determine test units for each vulnerability class in a program accordingly.} \item {Revising the algorithm presented in \cite{refbib19} to calculate path and vulnerability constraints based on our vulnerability specifications and focus on detecting memory corruption vulnerabilities more efficiently.} \item {Implementing and evaluating the total solution to demonstrate the effectiveness of unit-based symbolic execution against similar methods for detecting memory corruption vulnerabilities.} \end{itemize}

-The remainder of this paper is structured as follows: In Section~\ref{sec2}, the proposed method is described in detail.
-Section~\ref{sec3} explains our experiments and evaluates the implemented method, and finally, Section~\ref{sec4} concludes the paper.
+The remainder of this paper is structured as follows: Section~\ref{related} discusses some related work.
+In Section~\ref{sec2}, the proposed method is described in detail.
+Section~\ref{sec3} explains our experiments and evaluates the implemented method.
+In Section~\ref{diss}, we mention some limitations of the proposed method, and finally, Section~\ref{sec4} concludes the paper.